 - Vinegar: Cane or coconut is best, white works too.

-- Cut the pork into bigger pieces-they shrink as they cook.
+- Cut pork into larger pieces - they shrink as they cook.

-- Let the vinegar boil first before stirring too much.
-This helps soften the sharp taste.
+- Let vinegar boil before stirring to mellow the flavor.

-- Cook uncovered at the end so the pork browns in its own fat instead of steaming.
-Let it go until it's as browned as you like.
+- Cook uncovered so the pork browns in its own fat.

 Ryan says